proveuswrong/website/src/projects/projects.md

 # Projects

-## Prove Me Wrong: Curating Important Truth out of Falsifiable Claims
+##  <a name="PMW"></a> Prove Me Wrong: Curating Important Truth out of Falsifiable Claims
 Using decentralized dispute resolution and cryptoeconomic incentives, distilling raw information with respect to truth and importance.
 Read more [here](/projects/prove-me-wrong).

 ## The Truth Post

-An application of [Prove Me Wrong](/projects/prove-me-wrong) on news use case.
+An application of [Prove Me Wrong](#PMW) on news use case.
 Invented to produce curated and fake-free news, in a credible neutral fashion.
 Read more [here](/projects/the-truth-post).